ibm-cloud-docs/EventStreams/messagehub120.md

 ## Getting started with the Alpha program
 {: alpha_getting_started}

-1. Navigate to the experimental service Message Hub vNext tile in the catalog. https://console.stage1.bluemix.net/catalog/labs/?search=vnext
+1. Navigate to the *Message Hub vNext* tile, which is an experimental service in the catalog: https://console.stage1.bluemix.net/catalog/labs/?search=vnext

-2. Select the Premium pricing plan from the dropdown list.
-This plan is available to paid accounts only.
+2. Select the ```Premium``` pricing plan from the dropdown list.

 3. Create the service for a single-tenant Message Hub cluster.